scm-manager/scm-manager/docs/en/user/repo/settings.md

 ![Repository-Settings-General-Git](assets/repository-settings-general-git.png)

-In the area "Repository Export" you may export this repository as dump file.
+In the area "Repository Export" you may export this repository.
+You can choose to export a simple repository or a repository archive including metadata.
-You can choose between compressed and uncompressed download format.
+For simple repository exports you can choose between compressed or uncompressed file format.
+The repository archive is always compressed.
 This export function is currently only supported by Subversion repositories.

 ![Repository-Settings-General-Svn](assets/repository-settings-general-svn.png)